Alice Longyu Gao

 Alice Longyu Gao (高龙宇 (Gāo Lóngyǔ)) is a Chinese singer, songwriter, DJ, and performance artist currently based in New York City and Los Angeles.
 Her (Note: Gao uses xe/xem/xyr neopronouns in addition to she/her and they/them.
 This article uses she/her pronouns for consistency.) music has been noted for its "bold hyperpop" production.
-Her music has been featured on BBC Radio as "Tune of The Week", and "Women of Choice" by Lady Gaga on Apple Music.
+Her music has been featured on BBC Radio as "Tune of the Week", and "Women of Choice" by Lady Gaga on Apple Music.

-History
+Life and career

 Gao was born and raised in Bengbu, China.
 She relocated to the United States at the age of 17 to attend Boston University for a B.S. in philosophy.

 Gao started her art career by DJing events and soundtracking runway shows for brands, including Juicy Couture, Hennessy, M.A.C Cosmetics and Nike, and museums, including MoMA and Parrish Art Museum.
 As an editorial fashion producer and director, she produced and directed videos and shoots for publications such as V and Paper magazines.
 She has also produced an experiential art installation in collaboration with MOXY Time Square/Marriott International during NYFW.

-Gao began releasing music independently in 2018 with early singles such as "Karma Is A Witch" and "Magnificroissant".
+Gao began releasing music independently in 2018 with early singles such as "Karma Is a Witch" and "Magnificroissant".